Secoranda/Snake-Game/README.md

 ## Snake game
 ### Team: Bantus Vladislav, Chirosca Ariadna, Gore Polina

-During this laboratory work, we decided to create a game, known as Snake.
+During this laboratory work, we decided to create a game, known as Snake, a funny game that you can play when you're bored in order to improve your attention.

 ### Tasks:
 * Snake animation
 * Snake movement, using keyboard input